Oracle Mysteries as Connections for the PF1 Fantasy Mystic

 Expanded Post: This is an expanded post.
 Over on my Patreon, as a thank-you for their support, I went ahead and selected two skills for every official PF1 oracle mystery.
 My Patrons help me carve out the time needed to create these blog posts, and joining it is a great way to let me know what kind of content you enjoy.
 If you’d like to see more Pathfinder 1st edition options (or more rules for other game systems, fiction, game industry essays, game design articles, worldbuilding tips, whatever!), try joining for just a few bucks and month and letting me know!

-Posted on November 17, 2021, in Game Design, Pathfinder Development and tagged Base Classes, Extended Post, Fantasy Mystic, Fantasy Starfinder, Game Design, gaming, Geekery, Pathfinder, PC Options.
+Posted on November 17, 2021, in Game Design, Pathfinder Development and tagged Base Classes, Extended Post, Fantasy Mystic, Fantasy Starfinder, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options.
 Bookmark the permalink.
 Leave a comment.